Every organization has finite resources at its disposal, particularly when it comes to finances.

 Business cases help managers decide if company resources should be spent on a project or not.
 This way, they ensure that the limited funds they have are only awarded to the most lucrative projects.
 To this end, it’s the job of the project proposer to put forward their case in the best possible light.
 They need to convince the decision-makers that their project is one worth the investment of time, money, and resources.

 A business case is an instrument used to justify a proposed project that requires some type of capital expenditure.
-It details the allocation of capital and resources to execute the plan, as well as the benefits for initiating the project or task.
-Once the business case receives management approval, it is maintained as a working document that will be used during and after the project management process.
+It details the allocation of capital and resources to execute the project plan, as well as the benefits of initiating the project or task.
+Once the business case receives management approval, it’s maintained as a working document that will be used during and after the project management process.